volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 }
 ```

-This behavior only applies to the Function Declarations, not Function Expressions.
+This behavior applies only to the Function Declarations, not to Function Expressions.

 #### Outer Lexical Environment